roycemars/RoyalGold/README.md

 # Royal Gold

-It's your AI-powered companion for crypto auto-trading with simple and friendly portfolio and budget management.
+Your AI-powered companion for crypto auto-trading with simple and friendly portfolio and budget management.

 Concept idea:
 - Gemini AI Nano is available on device and provides powerful tool for AI-powered analytics